vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/05/016_vRSharogashamanam/_index.md

 +++
 ## Comment
 ⌊Not metrical.⌋ Found also in Pāipp. viii.
-Referred to only in Kāuç.
+Referred to only in Kāuś.
 29. 15, in company with the preceding hymn, as above reported.

 ## Translations